Hello and welcome to my userpage. I'm just a Troper

 - Deadpan Snarker: I occasionally try to be one, but rarely pull it off well.

 - Doing It for the Art: My motivation for Touhou Danmakufu scripting.

 - Ending Aversion: Similarly to Angst Aversion, I often read the ending in advance because I don't want to waste time on something that will ultimately leave me disappointed.

 - Gosh Dang It to Heck!: As someone that isn't too fond of swearing (and isn't allowed to anyway), I usually end up using these or Unusual Euphemisms.

-- Grammar Nazi: Downplayed, as I try to get rid of my grammar nazi tendencies.
+- Grammar Nazi: Downplayed, as I try to get rid of my Grammar Nazi tendencies.
 I think being a Grammar Nazi is impolite at times.
 If I find a mistake somewhere I can edit it, I usually do.
 If I can't edit it, I'll usually forgive it because I understand what the author meant anyway.
-However, if the writing looks like They Just Didn't Care (as in several spelling errors a sentence, consistently writing "u" for "you", no puntuation or capitalization, etc.), on the other hand... example of what not to do
+However, if the writing looks like They Just Didn't Care (as in several spelling errors a sentence, consistently writing "u" for "you", no punctuation or capitalization, etc.), on the other hand... example of what not to do

 - Hair Decorations: I usually wear a hair band to keep my hair away from my eyes.
 I honestly don't care if it you think it makes me look younger than I am.

 - Learnt English from Watching Television: I did take English classes too, but I feel that I learnt more from watching TV, playing games, and reading on the Internet.